MerlinofMines/EasyCommands/docs/EasyCommands/selectors.md

 ## Block Selector

-The most commonly used Selector is a BLock Selector.
+The most commonly used Selector is a Block Selector.
 This selector is useful when you want to interact with a specific block, or group of blocks.

 There are a few forms a Selector can take, but the general form is ```<selector> <blockType>```, where ```selector``` represents the name of the block or block group, and ```blockType``` is one of the reserved [Block Types](https://spaceengineers.merlinofmines.com/EasyCommands/blockHandlers "Block Handlers").
 Note that most blockTypes have a corresponding "blocktype + group" keyword meaning "this selector is a block group".
 Typically the plural form of the block type indicates it is a block group, though there are a couple of exceptions to this (like displays).